Grade

 No dogs on this trail

-Information for this trail was last updated January 2024
+Information for this trail was last updated August 2024

 The tall kahikatea-puriri forest of Gray’s Bush Scenic Reserve is one of Gisborne’s most popular short-walk destinations.
 A spacious car park provides for many visitors, and within the reserve is a small, level forest track and a specific wheelchair track.
 The reserve is one of the few forested areas remaining on the Gisborne plains, a precious and unique remnant of tall kahikatea (podocarp) forest.
-The reserve has been fenced to exclude stock for sixty years and now has a dense understorey of regenerating native trees.
+The reserve has been fenced to exclude stock for seventy years and now has a dense understorey of regenerating native trees.
 The possum population is kept to low numbers by the Department of Conservation and local Forest and Bird Branch volunteers maintain the pest traps.

 Accessible to all and suitable for all ages and fitness levels, it's perfect for those interested in birdlife and/or vegetation.